The rational homology of spaces of long links: Introduction

-In Section~\ref{section4'} we show (using our approach) that the spectral sequence computing the rational homology of the high dimensional analogues of spaces of long links collapses at the $E^2$ page.
+\item[-] In Section~\ref{section4'} we show that the spectral sequence computing the rational homology of the high dimensional analogues of spaces of long links collapses at the $E^2$ page.

-In Section~\ref{section5} we show that the radius of convergence of the Poincar\'e series for the space of long links modulo $m$ copies of the space of long knots tends to zero as $m$ goes to the infinity.
-This result is obtained from Theorem~\ref{thm2} and a theorem of Komawila-Lambrechts \cite{komawila12}.
+\item[-] In Section~\ref{section5} we show that the radius of convergence of the Poincar\'e series for the space of long links modulo $m$ copies of the space of long knots tends to zero as $m$ goes to the infinity.
+This result is obtained from Theorem~\ref{thm2} and a theorem of Komawila-Lambrechts \cite{komawila12}. \end{enumerate}

-\textbf{Acknowledgements} I am grateful to my advisor Pascal Lambrechts for guiding very well this work, and also for his encouragement.
-I also thank Gregory Arone for Proposition~\ref{equivalence_prop} (which is a key point in this paper) and for helpful conversations (by emails) that we have had on the first draft of this paper.
-Obviously, I cannot forget to thank Victor Turchin for explaining infinitesimal bimodules and for suggesting the statement of Proposition~\ref{iso_prop}.
+\textbf{Acknowledgements} I am grateful to my advisor Pascal Lambrechts for his outstanding guidance on this work and also for his encouragement.
+I also thank Gregory Arone for his valuable help with Proposition~\ref{equivalence_prop} (which is one of the central observations in this paper) and for helpful conversations (by emails) that we have had during the preparation of the first draft of this paper.
+Obviously, I cannot forget to thank Victor Turchin for his explanation on infinitesimal bimodules and for suggesting the statement of Proposition~\ref{iso_prop}.